 Those with anxious attachment also are more likely to experience sexting victimization in the form of unwanted but consensual sexting.
-In this context, individuals sext, but do so only because they feel obliged to participate.
-Heterosexual women who participate in unwanted but consensual sexting may display characteristics such as passivity, feeling responsible for maintaining relationship bonds, perceiving men's sexual urges as being uncontrollable and therefore unable to be resisted, and, for men, experiencing social pressure to have sex (Delevi & Weisskirch, 2012; Drouin & Tobin, 2014).
+In this context, individuals sext, but do so because they feel obliged to participate.
+Heterosexual women who participate in unwanted but consensual sexting may display characteristics such as passivity, feeling responsible for maintaining relationship bonds, perceiving men's sexual urges as being uncontrollable and therefore unable to be resisted and, for men, experiencing social pressure to have sex (Delevi & Weisskirch, 2012; Drouin & Tobin, 2014).

 Avoidant attachment, on the other hand, is characterized as having a fear of being intimate or dependent on others.
 Individuals with avoidant attachment attempt to distance themselves from their partners to avoid being dependent or relied upon for emotional closeness and support (Drouin & Landgraff, 2012).
 Those with avoidant attachment styles may be less likely to talk on the phone with their partner and often try to distance themselves, perhaps utilizing sexting as preferred means of communication (Weisskirch & Delevi, 2011; Drouin & Landgraff, 2012).
 Thus, sexting could be appealing to avoidant individuals because it serves as a reasonable substitute for physical intimacy (Drouin & Landgraff, 2012).
+It is an open question as to whether this would be the case with LGB individuals as well.